-During 2021 GPM Metals conducted a review of the work completed at the Walker Gossan project located in East Arnhem Land in the Northern Territory of Australia.
-This review included a reinvestigation of the previous geological mapping, a reappraisal of the geochemical sampling and the drill core completed in 2016.
-GPM personnel believe that they drilled into the iron-rich outer halo to a potential primary mineralized system in 2016.
+During 2022 GPM Metals conducted a review of the work completed at the Walker Gossan project located in East Arnhem Land in the Northern Territory of Australia.
+This review included reinvestigating the previous geological mapping, a reappraisal of the geochemical sampling, and the drill core completed in 2016.
+GPM personnel believes they drilled into the iron-rich outer halo to a potential primary mineralized system in 2016.

 As a result of the analysis of the 2016 drill program, GPM has identified two areas for further investigation.
-A Thalium anomaly in the northern area within the existing approved tenement and an unapproved area to the west of the previous drill program.
+A Thallium anomaly in the northern area within the existing approved tenement and an unapproved area to the west of the previous drill program.

-The area to the west is contained with Exploration Area 30956 (ELA 30956).
-During 2021 GPM Metals initiated an application process to obtain a permit to explore this area.
-The Northern Land Council (NLC)facilitated an initial consultation with the Traditional Land Owners during September 2021.
-GPM obtained a partial consent to negotiate access to this area.
+The area to the west is contained in Exploration Area 30956 (ELA 30956).
+During 2022 GPM Metals initiated an application process to obtain a permit to explore this area.
+The Northern Land Council (NLC)facilitated an initial consultation with the Traditional Land Owners in September 2021.
+GPM obtained partial consent to negotiate access to this area.